-Magical bespoke wedding jewelry for artists, nature-lovers, and cosplayers #Sponsors: Jewelry#custom rings#earrings#eco wedding rings#engagement ring#jewelry#non-diamond ring#toasting February 2 | Offbeat Editors offbeatbride This business paid a fee to be listed on Offbeat Bride because they feel their products and services are a great fit with offbeat philosophies… and we agree.
+Magical bespoke wedding jewelry for artists, nature-lovers, and cosplayers #Sponsors: Jewelry#custom rings#earrings#eco wedding rings#engagement ring#jewelry#non-diamond ring#toasting February 2 2016 | Offbeat Editors offbeatbride This business paid a fee to be listed on Offbeat Bride because they feel their products and services are a great fit with offbeat philosophies… and we agree.
 Learn more about our ads.
 Bespoke engagement rings and wedding sets I think I can safely say that we've featured a lot of amazing jewelry sponsors over the years, but this is the first time we've featured a jewelry designing team like this: Arabesque is the creative partnership of silversmith Joshua Haiman and writer/illustrator Holly DeFount.
 Their first official collaboration was their own wedding rings!
 Now they have over three decades of experience in fine art and jewelry design.
 They specialize in bespoke wedding sets, featuring unique banded meteorite, inlaid wood, custom carved designs, PLUS historically inspired jewelry for cosplayers and re-enactors.
 Or as they put it: "We make one of a kind statement pieces with an elegant, eclectic emphasis on art, history, and magic."
 How nifty is that!?
 But they don't stop at ring design, Arabesque also makes necklaces, earrings, and bracelets, and can even hook you up with the coolest toasting flutes ever.
 Check this out… Gold and silver ring with peridot center stone.
 Oak leaf necklace Arabesque's commitment to sustainable jewelry and mining practices runs deep, y'all.
 All their jewelry is created from recycled, or responsibly sourced, materials whenever possible.
 Joshua and Holly go so far as to forge actual relationships with ecologically and socially conscious suppliers so that they can stay informed on fair mining and trading practices in the industry.
 Joshua is also a member and volunteer coordinator of Ethical Metalsmiths — a non-profit organization focused on responsible mining, sustainable economic development and verified, ethical sources of materials used in making jewelry.
 Californian's, you're in luck because you can totally see Arabesque's work live and in person via their exhibits in two galleries in the Berkeley area: ACCI Gallery and Abrams Claghorn Gallery.
 For those that aren't local, you'll just have to virtually bring your particular brand of elegant and eclectic art, history, and magic over here to Arabesque.
 Silver rose and oak vine wine goblets!
 Oh, but didn't I mention something about the coolest toasting flutes ever?
 Yes.
 Arabesque is open to doing custom accessories and even one-of-a-kind silver sculptures for wedding day ceremonies or wedding party gifts.
 For example, they designed and forged these silver rose and oak vine wine goblets for a couple's 25th anniversary gift to themselves.
 D'awww.
 But YOU shouldn't wait 25 years to get your hands on Arabesque's beautiful work.
 Wether it's your eco-friendly rings, your perfect cosplay wedding accessories, or the coolest toasting flutes of all time, get in contact and start scheeming with Arabesque right now!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo PREVIOUS Watch "the LARPosal": the most epic Live Action Role Playing proposal of all time NEXT 25 of our favorite mismatched bridesmaids Show/Hide comments [ 0 ] Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Notify me of follow-up comments by email.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.